Jeff Edmons, Music Director

 Sinfonia, Concert Orchestra, Wind Symphony

 Juan Cristóbal Palacios is a native of Caracas, Venezuela.
-He received his Master of Music in Conducting and Composition from Yale University and a Bachelor of Arts in Music from Boston University.
+He received his Master of Music in conducting and composition from Yale University and a Bachelor of Arts in Music from Boston University.
 In Venezuela he founded, managed, and conducted the Orquesta Sinfónica Juvenil de Chacao.
 He also conducted the Chamber Orchestra of the Universidad Central de Venezuela, where he taught music history and music theory.
 Mr. Palacios has guest-conducted youth and professional orchestras in Venezuela, Brazil and the U.S. As President of the Chacao Cultural Foundation he produced exhibits and events including traditional arts and urban street art, music, and community theater.
 Since 2006, Mr. Palacios has been Principal of JCP Cultural Advisory, a group of professionals that helps organizations create, improve, develop, and implement cultural programs.

 Adam Pezdek, Conductor

 Adam Pezdek, a San Diego native, is a diverse instrumentalist, conductor, arranger, and composer.
-He spent 22 years in the United States Marine Corps as a Marine Musician and performed on trombone, piano, and as a conductor throughout the country and in Canada, Japan, Germany, Kuwait, and Australia.
+He spent 22 years in the United States Marine Corps as a musician and performed on trombone, piano, and as a conductor throughout the country and in Canada, Japan, Germany, Kuwait, and Australia.
 He has arranged over 300 pieces for Marine Corps Bands, scored music for the 2009 Presidential Inauguration and created arrangements for Aretha Franklin, Ryan Anthony, Bones Apart, and the San Diego Concert Band.
 From 2006-2009 Mr. Pezdek was a field show adjudicator for Youth Education in the Arts and the West Coast Musician Placement Director for the Marine Corps Music Program where he auditioned prospective applicants for Marine Corps Bands.

 In 2013 he served as the worship leader at Jamul Community Church.
 He received his Bachelor of Music from Thomas Edison State College in Trenton, New Jersey, and is pursuing a Master of Arts in Teaching from Point Loma Nazarene University here in San Diego.
-In addition to leading SDYS’ Concert Winds, Mr. Pezdek is the Opus Wind Conductor for SDYS’ Community Opus Program in Chula Vista.
+In addition to leading SDYS’ Concert Winds, Mr. Pezdek is the Opus Wind Conductor for SDYS’ Community Opus Project in Chula Vista.
 He also works as a freelance arranger and musician and performs locally as an instrumentalist, arranger, and assistant conductor in the San Diego Concert Band.

 Ulli Reiner, Conductor